Ways in which CRM helps with GDPR complianceSchedule a Free Demo

 So, your CRM helps with GDPR compliance not only in terms of acquiring and storing consent but also in terms of offering you evidence in case of complications.
 Additionally, it makes it all the easier to update such records if and when users request to revisit the consent or withdraw it.

 3. Data Security

 In order to comply with GDPR, companies need to establish a strong security system, to protect against cyber-attacks and any other breaches that might cause loss of private data.
 And top-rated CRM software solutions have security features that can ensure the safety of the data you gather, helping you comply with security standards in the process.
 These features include:

 - Strong passwords, etc.

 4. User Access Rights

-Pre-defined user roles and access limitations are another one of the ways in which CRM helps with GDPR compliance.
-By implementing different levels of user access, you can ensure that only a limited number of people has access to sensitive data, making it more difficult for others to reach that data.
+Pre-defined user roles and access limitations are other ways in which CRM helps with GDPR compliance.
+By implementing different levels of user access, you can ensure that only a limited number of people have access to sensitive data, making it more difficult for others to reach that data.